 And yet Hola Taco, perched right in front of all the action, manages to achieve just this.
-We visited for a mid-week lunch and even though there was chaos on the streets outside, the restaurant provided a cool ‘n’ calm refuge from the heat.
+Chaos on the streets, but inside a cool ‘n’ calm refuge from the heat.

 The menu consisted of the usual suspects: quesadillas, tacos, nachos and enchiladas – with a gluten-free option of rice bowls, too.
-(We appreciated the description of the difference between these dishes because we can never remember which is which!)
-And it incorporated the tastiest vocabulary, too – like “pulled pork”, “braised lamb”, “chipotle chicken” and “cajun shrimp”.
-(Vegetarians can go for “roasted pumpkin”.)
+And it incorporated the tastiest vocabulary, too – like pulled pork, braised lamb, chipotle chicken and cajun shrimp.
+And vegetarians can go for roasted pumpkin.

-I ordered the tacos.
-You get 2 tacos per portion and our lovely waiter let me pick a different flavor for each one.
+I’ve always considered this kind of food to “fill a gap” and little else, but Hola Taco proved me wrong.
+Having ordered tacos the lovely waiter let us pick a different flavour for each one.
 One taco was stuffed with cajun shrimp, avocado, pineapple and cabbage slaw; the other with melt-in-your-mouth lamb, mint and cucumber yoghurt.
 Needless to say, I was happy with my choice!

 And alongside this, our quesadillas were satisfying little parcels of happiness.
 Half of these tasty triangles were stuffed with the cajun shrimp combo; the other half with chorizo and kimchi.
 A very fine choice – the moorish combination of spicy chorizo with the crunchy goodness of the pan-fried taco is something I’d advise you don’t miss.
 Even the combination of shrimp and melted cheese – which I couldn’t imagine would work – somehow did.